mossmanpete/ParadigmCore/spec/validator-tx-spec.md

     1. Pruning confirmed `witness` events from `state.events` (already [implemented here](https://github.com/ParadigmFoundation/ParadigmCore/blob/master/src/core/util/utils.ts#L234))
     1. Some relevant logic outlining the modification to the `witness` data structure ([see current implementation](https://github.com/ParadigmFoundation/ParadigmCore/blob/master/src/core/handlers/witness.ts)) for more detail):
     ```ts
-    // snippet - for illustrative purposes

-    function deliverWitness(tx: SignedWitnessTx, state: State): Vote {

-        // ... omitted

-        switch (tx.data.subject) {
-            case "poster": {
-                // logic for poster stake events (existing)
-                updatePosterBalance(state, tx);
-                break;
-            }

-            case "validator": {
-                // logic for validator stake events (new)
-                updateValidatorBalance(state, tx);
-                break;
-            }
-        }

-        // ... omitted
-    }
-    ```
-    - An implementation such as above will allow:
-      - The existing logic for tracking poster balance to remain unchanged
-      - The new logic for validator balance tracking to use the same functions and state transition logic.
-    - The difference will be the action taken upon confirmation of an event:
-    ```ts
     /*
       snippet - for illustrative purposes, logic omitted in some cases